mauriciorivero/rick-and-morty-api-backend/readme.md

 # Rick and Morty API

-## Descripción del Proyecto
+## Project Description

-Esta es una API REST basada en la popular serie de televisión *Rick and Morty*.
-La API proporciona información detallada sobre los personajes, episodios y ubicaciones del universo de Rick and Morty.
-Este proyecto está diseñado para ayudar a los desarrolladores a acceder a datos de la serie de manera sencilla y eficiente.
+This is a REST API based on the popular TV series *Rick and Morty*.
+The API provides detailed information about the characters, episodes and locations of the Rick and Morty universe.
+This project is designed to help developers access data from the series easily and efficiently.

-## Estructura del Proyecto
+## Project Structure

-La estructura del proyecto está organizada de la siguiente manera:
+The structure of the project is organized as follows:

 rick-and-morty-api/
 ├── api-rest/